smailosk/smailosk.github.io/README.md

 ---

-Built with Next.js, TypeScript, and Tailwind CSS
+Built with Next.js, TypeScript, and Tailwind CSS | Deployed with GitHub Pages